jasongrimes/fretboardfoundation/_chapters/030-scales/010-scale-intro.md

 Focus on the *intervals between the notes* instead.
 How they sound, where to find them, what they mean.

-Gradually it becomes apparent that our fingers have learned the scale shapes on their own, wired into the sounds and feelings of the intervals.
+Gradually it will become apparent that our fingers have learned the scale shapes on their own, wired into the sounds and feelings of the intervals.
-This is an efficient way to learn.
+It's efficient to learn something without effort in this way.
+But more importantly,
-But this approach also makes it possible to direct the fingers by thinking of a sound or an interval, and have the fingers place themselves automatically, much as we can write a word without thinking of the specific squiggles of our fingers.
+this approach makes it possible to direct the fingers by thinking of a sound or an interval, and the fingers will place themselves automatically, much as we can write a word on paper without thinking of the specific squiggles of our fingers.
-This is good for playing by ear and improvising.
+This ability is useful for playing by ear and improvising.

 Practicing in this way strengthens neural pathways in the brain, which can then be reused automatically at performance time.